-500 South in Bountiful (Bountiful 500 South - Northern Option).
-This option would reconstruct the existing diverging diamond interchange at 500 South and I-15 as a tight diamond interchange and add one lane width to 500 South to the north side of the street.
+500 South in Bountiful.
+This option would reconstruct the existing diverging diamond interchange at 500 South and I-15 as a tight diamond interchange and add additional width for turn lanes to 500 South.
 The proposed tight diamond interchange at 500 South would be visually different than the existing diverging diamond interchange, but the views would be consistent with the existing conditions and landscape character.
-500 South would be wider than the existing conditions in part due to the shared-use path on each side of 500 South.
-With this option, the wider footprint of 500 South is shifted to the north side of the street.
-Several buildings on the north side of 500 South would need to be removed and the businesses relocated to accommodate the wider footprint.
+500 South would be wider than the existing conditions due to the additional turn lanes on 500 South.
+Three buildings on the north side of 500 South and two buildings on the south side of 500 South would need to be removed and the businesses relocated to accommodate the wider footprint.
 The relocation of businesses would be a visual change.